Contact Us

 *Multi-unit housing is any residential building with more than one unit.

 **Missing middle housing units refers to ground-oriented housing types.
 This includes garden suites, secondary suites, duplexes, triplexes, fourplexes, row houses, courtyard housing, low-rise apartments (4 storeys or less).
+Please watch this video to learn more about Missing Middle Housing.

 ***Other multi-unit housing refers to all multi-unit housing excluding missing middle and multi-unit housing in close proximity to rapid transit.